 - Instructors are available in “real” office hours for students on or near campus; for some courses we offer Q&A sessions in a classroom.

-Masters of Science (MS), Major Nursing with emphasis in Nursing Informatics
+Master of Science in Nursing Informatics

 The full-time program of study is 5 semesters (including the summer semester between year 1 and 2).
 Most students continue to work part- or full-time while in the program.
 Many transition to a new position with an informatics focus while in the program or soon after.